amiaopensource/vrecord/Resources/Documentation/linux_installation.md

 * `sudo apt install libsdl2-dev`
 * This step may not be required if Brew has been configured lower in $PATH than standard system directories.

+# Instructions/Tips for other Linux Distrubutions
+## Linux Mint
+Installation on Linux Mint (20.1) it was necessary to run `apt install libc6-dev texinfo` for additional dependencies.
 ## via RPM (tested on CentOS 7/8 and Fedora 31)
 This method is maintained by [Jonáš Svatoš](mailto:jonas.svatos@nfa.cz) at [Národní filmový archiv](https://github.com/NFAcz) and contains patches which modify Vrecord source to bypass some hardcoded Homebrew-specific variables.
 It also adds a nice menu entry.